sigmavirus24/Todo.txt-python/README.rst

 you the URL to download it.
 Please note that GitPython is written for ``git --version`` 1.7.2+.

+If you're on Windows and running the script out of cmd.exe, install colorama for 'termcolor' support.

 .. _GitPython: https://github.com/gitpython-developers/GitPython

 Hacking